Harris-Benedict Calculator (TDEE & BMR)

-So BMR includes all of your normal physiologic functions, such as respiration, heart rate, blood flow, and brain activity.
+So, BMR includes all your normal physiologic functions, such as respiration, heart rate, blood flow, and brain activity.

 BMR is Based on Biological Makeup

-These labs measure the heat coming off of your body, which correlates to the number of calories you burn at rest.
+These labs measure the heat coming from your body, which correlates to the number of calories you burn at rest.

-Unfortunately, there are limitations to indirect calorimetry, such as cost and accessibility, that make it not possible for most people to do.
+Unfortunately, there are limitations to indirect calorimetry, such as cost and accessibility, which make it difficult for most people to do or even consider.
 However, you can still calculate your BMR using predictive equations that rely on height, weight, age, and gender.

 How to Calculate BMR

 BMR is based on height, weight, age, and gender.
-All of these factors play a role in how much energy your body uses at rest.
+These factors play a role in how much energy your body uses at rest.

 The first formula created to calculate BMR was the Harris-Benedict formula.
 The equation was derived in 1919 and is still one of the most widely used BMR formulas.
 There are two separate equations for men and women.

 BMR = 66.5 + (13.75 × weight [kg]) + (5.003 × height [cm]) – (6.775 × age [years])

 BMR = 655.1 + (9.563 × weight [kg]) + (1.850 × height [cm]) – (4.676 × age [years])